nkrasn/g_man/README.md

 # g_man
 A Discord bot for editing videos, useful for simple edits or making memes.
 It can apply filters, modify bitrate, and create glitch art. <br>
-Filters are applied using FFMPEG.
-Some commands use tomato.py (https://github.com/itsKaspar/tomato)
+Filters are applied using FFMPEG, with some corruption commands using tomato.py (https://github.com/itsKaspar/tomato) or AviGlitch (https://github.com/ucnv/aviglitch).

 ## Features
 * Change video and audio bitrate.